 No unapproved electronic devices of any type may be used during any testing and should not be visible at anytime during testing.
 Violation of this policy may result in a zero for the assessment being taken.

-The use of cameras or camera functions, or recording functions in classrooms is not allowed, except by specific permission of the instructor for an instructional purpose.
+The recording of others whether it be via audio, video, or photo via cell phone, cameras and/or other electronic/media devices in classrooms is not allowed, except by specific permission of the instructor for an instructional purpose.
 Misuse, inappropriate or unauthorized use in any area of the school may result in the device(s) being confiscated by the teacher or administrator and in the loss of cell phone and/or electronic device privileges and/or other disciplinary action.